balderdashy/sails-docs/reference/Request.md

 # req.is()
 ### Purpose
-Check if the incoming request contains the "Content-Type" header field, and it matches the given mime type.
+Checks if the incoming request contains the "Content-Type" header field, and it matches the given mime type.

 ### Example Usage
 ```javascript